arshad-yaseen/monacopilot/docs/examples/nextjs.md

 3. Open `http://localhost:3000` in your browser.

-You should now see a full-screen Monaco Editor with AI-powered completions working!
+You should now see a Monaco Editor with AI-powered completions working!

 ::: tip
 Make sure you have set up your environment variables correctly before running the example.